Professional Eye Doctors and Opticians

 Dr. Angela A. Endres, O.D.

 Dr. Endres grew up in Sherwood Park and has been practicing at our Capilano and Mayfield locations since graduating with honours from the University of Waterloo in 2000.
 She enjoys the variety of general practice, but also has a special interest in pediatrics and contact lenses.
-Outside the office, Dr. Endres enjoys time with her family at the lake or on the ski hill, traveling, and coaching ringette.
+Outside the office, Dr. Endres enjoys time in the mountains or on a lake, playing and coaching ringette, and traveling.

 Dr. Larry W. Gies, O.D.